codio/site/source/docs/git/git-primer.html.markdown

 ##GitHub Keys
 If you're using GitHub, it is recommended that you use the SSH remote url rather than HTTPS.
 In order to do this, however, you should first make sure that your Codio public key is loaded into your GitHub account or repo settings.
 This whole process is [described here](/docs/settings-prefs/account-settings/public-key).

+##Experimentation
+The best way to learn Git is to create a really simple project with a few text files in it and the experiment like crazy.
+You can play around with all the Git commands and sync with GitHub repos to your heart's content without worrying about doing any coding.

+Once you have done this for a while, you will feel a lot more comfortable about using Git for your precious code.

 ##Your project's starting point

 ###You created a project by importing from a Git repo